Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-for a certain motor $i$ at position $x_i$, corresponding to a single hop to its right or left.
-Also, let $w_i$ and $v_i\neq w_i$ be the intrinsic (asymmetric) forward and backward hopping rates respectively.
-Then, we surmise that the energy-dependent hopping rates introduced earlier follow a local detailed balance condition, i.e.,
+for a certain motor $n$ at position $x_n$, corresponding to a single hop to its right or left.
+Then, we propose that the energy-dependent forward and backward hopping rates introduced earlier follow a local detailed balance condition, i.e.,

-with $\beta=(k_B T)^{-1}$.
-Note, however, that the dynamic quantities that characterize the transport process, e.g., the mean velocity of the cargo and its diffusion coefficient, depend on the difference and sum of the forward and backward rates respectively.
-Hence, our results for these quantities will depend on the specific forms for these rates, satisfying Eq.\ref{14}.
-In the rest of this paper, we will consider two different forms:
+where $\beta=(k_B T)^{-1}$.
+The dynamic quantities that characterise the transport process, e.g. the instantaneous velocity of the motor and its diffusion coefficient depend on the difference and sum of the forward and backward rates respectively (eq.\ref{c4e7}).
+Hence, our results for these quantities will depend on the specific forms for the forward and backward rates satisfying eq.\ref{c4e20}.
+We consider a set of rates of the following form: